MathuxNY-73/leetcode/README.md

 The goal of the challenge is to find the amount of water that could be trapped in between walls of a certain height.
 We are given the array of those heights and must find the volume of water that could be trapped in between the walls.
-I tried to solve this problem using the Python and C languages [Problem link](https://leetcode.com/problems/trapping-rain-water)
+I tried to solve this problem using the Python, C and C++ languages [Problem link](https://leetcode.com/problems/trapping-rain-water)
 As of March 5<sup>th</sup>, 2020:
 - [X] Find a first solution.
 A smart brute-force that iterates through the